genuinebat/cv-pipeline/README.md

 ## Description
-Train get ONNX file for CV model trained from videos
+Get ONNX file for CV model trained from videos